Get started

 Choropleth and label maps

-Let’s analyze the distribution of women in each autonomous community with ggplot:
+Analyze the distribution of women in each Autonomous Community with ggplot2:

 )